 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, this is a natural health, quackery level Pseudoscience website for the promotion of anti-vaccination propaganda.
+- Overall, this is a natural health, quackery level Pseudoscience website for promoting anti-vaccination propaganda.

 Factual Reporting: LOW

 LifeSpa is a news and information website that promotes Ayurveda, which is the traditional Hindu system of medicine, which is based on the idea of balance in bodily systems and uses diet, herbal treatment, and yogic breathing.
-The website is founded by Chiropractor and Author John Douillard.
+Chiropractor and Author John Douillard founded the website.

 Funded by / Ownership

-LifeSpa is owned by John Douillard.
+John Douillard owns LifeSpa.
 The website is funded through the sale of purported wellness products and online advertising.